ashumskyy/grape-choice-project-3/README.md

 ## Technology

 - Data Cleansing:  **Pandas** and **Python**
-- Data Warehousing:  **sqlit3** was used to house the dataset
+- Data Warehousing:  **SQLite** was used to house the dataset
-- Web Enablement:  **Flask** was used as the skinny web server and was also the connection point between the sqlite3 database via **sqlAlchemy**, JavaScript and HTML files
+- Web Enablement:  **Flask** was used as the skinny web server and was also the connection point between the SQLite database via **SQLAlchemy**, JavaScript and HTML files
 - Backend Data Manipulation:  **JavaScript, D3, Plotly** and **Highcharts** for interactive data visualizations
 - Frontend:  **HTML5, CSS** and **Bootstrapping** for content and styling